Since time immemorial, humankind has embraced hunting for multiple reasons.

-It happened because selected wild species were hunted for part of their body and was collected as evidence of the successful kill.
+It happened because selected wild species were hunted for parts of their body and were collected as evidence of the successful kill.

-The prize parts were then sold off to trophy collectors.
+The prize parts were then sold off to trophy collectors, sometimes for huge amounts of money.
 The game meat was sold off as food.
-And in some parts of the world, such as West Africa and Asia, animals are hunted and sold to make exotic culinary dishes or traditional medicine.
+And in some parts of the world, such as West Africa and Asia, animals were hunted and sold to make exotic culinary dishes or traditional medicine.

 However, such practices in the past led to a decrease in wild animals’ population, which disrupted the ecosystem.
-The after-effect was a decree to regulate hunting.
-Today, depending on where you live, different laws are defining if hunting is legal or not.
+The after-effects included a decree to regulate hunting.
+Today, depending on where you live, different laws define if hunting is legal or not.